-Direct the rescue personnel to the location or arrange guidance.
+- Direct the rescue personnel to the location or arrange guidance.
 For example: one person stays to guide on the side of the parking lot and another next to the building.

-In evacuation situations the gathering area is: The area of the inner courtyard
+In evacuation situations the gathering area is: Parking area

-Back-up gathering area: The neighbouring property
+Back-up gathering area: The neighbouring properties

-7.4 Fire action guide, when safe exits are blocked
+8.5 Fire action guide, when safe exits are blocked